CanopyTax/bandicoot.js.org/docs/components/rich-text-editor.md

 - `placeholder` (optional): A string placeholder that will be shown when the rich text editor is empty.
 - `placeholderColor` (optional): A string css color for the placeholderText.
 Defaults to `#CFCFCF`.
 - `pasteFn` (optional): A function that will be called whenever the user pastes to the editor.
-The function will be called with a string of text and must return a string that will be pasted.
+The function will be called with a string of text and returns a string that will be pasted.
+If you wish to prevent a paste entirely, return `false` from the pasteFn.
+Note that pasted HTMl is vulnerable to cross site scripting.
+See [pasting docs](/concepts/pasting.md) for more details.

 ### Ref
 In addition to passing props, you can control the RichTextEditor imperatively with a [React ref](https://reactjs.org/docs/glossary.html#refs).